 2. Combine water, sugar and yeast.
-Let dissolve for a few minutes.
+Let it dissolve for a few minutes.

-3. Add bread flour, durum flour, plain yogurt and oil.
+3. Add bread flour, durum flour, and plain yogurt.

 4. Mix with a spatula for roughly two minutes, until the dough forms a shaggy mass, then autolyse for 30 minutes.

-5. Add salt and hand knead to low gluten development, about 4-5 minutes.
+5. Add salt and oil.
+If you are using a stand mixer, see the note here.
+Otherwise, hand knead to low gluten development, about 4-5 minutes.

-6. Cover with a lid or a plate.
+6. Cover with re-usable plastic .
 Rest for one hour.

 7. After one hour, perform a stretch and fold.
 Rest for another hour.